embeddedmz/ftpclient-cpp/README.md

 You can also set parameters such as the time out (in seconds), the HTTP proxy server etc... before sending your request.

+To enable FTP Active Mode, use this setter (I didn't test it but it should work fine, create an issue if it doesn't work) :

+FTPClient.SetActive(true);

 To create and remove a remote empty directory :